beckym223/manual_work/E6_long_edited.md

 from the point of view of choice is that the decision mechanisms determine a "choice function" for the society, which identifies
-11On some analytical problems involved in deriving "the revealed preference of a government" by observ- ing its choices, see Kaushik Basu (1980).
-12 Binariness requires a combination of two types of choice consistency: basic "contraction consistency" (a) and basic "expansion consistency" (y).
-These condi- tions are quite exacting, and they have to be further strengthened to get transitivity and other additional properties (on this, see Sen [1971, 1977a], Rajat Deb [1983], and Isaac Levi [1986]).
-13On this, see Harsanyi (1955 p.
-310): "Of course,
-when I speak of preferences 'from a social standpoint,' often abbreviated to 'social' preferences and the like, I always mean preferences based on a given individual's value judgments concerning 'social welfare."'
-14This has been established in a sequence of results, presented by Gibbard, Hansson, Andreu Mas-Colell,
-Hugo Sonnenschein, Donald Brown, Georges Bordes, Kelly, Suzumura, Douglas Blair, Robert Pollak, Julian Blau, Deb, David Kelsey, and others; for critical overviews, see Blair and Pollak (1982), Suzumura (1983), and Sen (1986a).

 ### ---Economics-1995-0-07.txt---